shreyas-makes/writing.humans/README.md

 <img width="1211" alt="Screenshot 2025-06-01 at 7 55 32 PM" src="https://github.com/user-attachments/assets/252824b1-65f9-4c74-ac47-4488ee5b8525" />

 ### ✨ Core Features
-- 📝 **Rich Text Editor** - Clean, distraction-free writing experience
-- 🤖 **AI-Powered Suggestions** - Intelligent writing assistance and improvements
-- 💾 **Cloud Sync** - Persistent storage with Supabase backend
-- 📱 **Responsive Design** - Works seamlessly on desktop and mobile
-- 🔄 **Auto-Save** - Never lose your work with automatic saving
-- 📂 **Document Management** - Create, organize, and manage your documents
+Experience a clean, distraction-free writing environment with our rich text editor.
+Our AI-powered suggestions provide intelligent writing assistance and improvements as you work.
+Your documents are automatically synced to the cloud via our Supabase backend, ensuring your work is always safe and accessible.
+The responsive design works seamlessly across desktop and mobile devices, while auto-save functionality means you'll never lose your progress.
+Easily create, organize and manage all your documents in one place.

 ### 🎯 AI Assistance
-- **Visual Indicators** - Blue dots and underlines show suggestion locations
-- **Interactive Diff View** - See exactly what changes are suggested
-- **Context-Aware** - Suggestions based on your writing style and content
-- **Smart Limits** - Automatically calculated suggestion density
-- **Multiple Interaction Methods** - Click, hover, or use keyboard shortcuts
+Our intelligent AI system provides subtle visual indicators with blue dots and underlines to show where suggestions are available.
+An interactive diff view clearly displays proposed changes, with context-aware suggestions that adapt to your unique writing style and content.
+Smart suggestion density limits prevent overwhelming feedback, while multiple interaction methods - including clicks, hovers, and keyboard shortcuts - let you work the way you prefer.

 ### 📱 User Experience
-- **Mobile-First Design** - Touch-friendly interface for all devices
-- **Keyboard Shortcuts** - Power user shortcuts for quick actions
-- **Real-time Sync** - Changes sync across all your devices
-- **Offline Support** - Continue writing even without internet
+Writing.humans is built mobile-first with a touch-friendly interface that works smoothly on all devices.
+Power users will appreciate the comprehensive keyboard shortcuts for quick actions.
+Your changes sync in real-time across all your devices, and offline support means you can keep writing even without an internet connection.

 ## 🛠️ Tech Stack